overwasher/sensor-node/README.md

 ### Reporting

 Sensor-node reports to the Overwatcher upon a change of status (trespassing of the threshold of active buffers count) and upon timeout — every 2 minutes, to confirm both status of the washing machine and the operability of the sensor-node itself.

-## How to build & flash

-VScode provides a [nice plugin](https://github.com/espressif/vscode-esp-idf-extension) to work with `esp-idf`: so, install it, clone repo, and build project with `Ctrl+E, B`.

-You can flash it to the board built accoring to [these hardware design files](https://github.com/overwasher/sensor-node-hardware).
-Note though, that the software was not yet adapted for this hardware (for example the model of accelerometer used is different).
-The plan is to manufacture the first batch of the boards and start to adapt the software to them.

 ## How to contribute